sangeetarao/Backend_Role_Assignment/README.md

 # Backend_Role_Assignment
-# Problem Statement:
+## Problem Statement:
-An API to fetch latest videos from youtube sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
+To make an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
-## How to run the project
+## How to run the project:
 - Clone the project by using `git clone https://github.com/sangeetarao/Backend_Role_Assignment.git`
 - Make sure you have python installed
 - Get Google API Key and add it to settings.py file under YOUTUBE_API_KEYS.